 - Work from home, if you can.

 - Carry out a COVID-19 risk assessment, in consultation with workers or trade unions.
 The Health and Safety Executive has published advice about how to complete a risk assessment.

 - Maintain social distancing, wherever possible.
 From 4 July, where it is not possible to stay two metres apart, guidance will allow people to keep a social distance of ‘one metre plus’.
 This means staying one metre apart, plus mitigations which reduce the risk of transmission.

 - Reinforce cleaning processes.
 The Government has published guidance about cleaning in non-healthcare settings.

 The Department of Health and Social Care has published updated guidance on coronavirus testing, including who is eligible for a test, how to get tested and the different types of test available.

 Eligibility has been expanded to all workers who have to leave their home in order to work.
 People can self-refer, or be referred by their employer.

-The Government confirmed on 18 May that testing will be rolled out to everyone over the age of five with symptoms of coronavirus.
+The Government confirmed on 27 May that testing will be rolled out to anyone with symptoms of coronavirus.